stella0000000/MOODES/README.md

 ## MOODES
-MOODES applies four modes to any website.
+MOODES applies four modes / moods to any website.
 It allows users to:<br>
 1. draw everywhere<br>
 2. swim underwater<br>
 3. float in outer space<br>